Pabl0VC/Pabl0VC/README.md

 Me emociona seguir aprendiendo y colaborar en proyectos desafiantes como desarrollador Full Stack.
 Tengo certificación oficial de Microsoft Azure Fundamentals AZ-900 y actualmente estoy estudiando Desarrollo Frontend React en Coderhouse.

+##
 En mi perfil de GitHub puedes encontrar algunos de mis proyectos personales donde podrás ver mi estilo de codificación y habilidades en acción.

+I am Pablo Vega, a graduate of the Full Stack Python Career Bootcamp at Coding Dojo.
+I have skills in Python and Javascript, and experience using MySQL and Flask for web application development.
+Although I have no work experience, I have worked on personal projects to improve my skills.

+I am excited to continue learning and collaborating on challenging projects as a Full Stack developer.
+I am Microsoft Azure Fundamentals AZ-900 certified, and currently studying Frontend Development with React at Coderhouse.

+You can find some of my personal projects on my GitHub profile, where you can see my coding style and skills in action.